Terrence L. Johnson

 Profile

-He is the author of Blacks and Jews in America: An Invitation to Dialogue (2022, with Jacques Berlinerblau); We Testify with Our Lives: How Religion Transformed Radical Thought from Black Power to Black Lives Matter (2021); and Tragic Soul-Life: W.E.B.
+He is the author of Blacks and Jews in America: An Invitation to Dialogue (2022, with Jacques Berlinerblau), winner of the 2023 Outstanding Book award by the Association for Ethnic Studies; We Testify with Our Lives: How Religion Transformed Radical Thought from Black Power to Black Lives Matter (2021); and Tragic Soul-Life: W.E.B.
 Du Bois and the Moral Crisis Facing American Democracy (2012).
 He also serves as co-editor of the Duke University Press Series "Religious Cultures of African and African Diaspora People."
-He is currently completing a manuscript entitled “The Law of Race and Public Religions: Talking Book Traditions and the Limits of Originalism,” which is under contract with Columbia University Press.
-Johnson is an ordained Itinerant Elder in the African Methodist Episcopal Church.
+He is currently completing a manuscript entitled Torn Asunder: Race and Religion in the Shadow of Law and Justice, which is under contract with Columbia University Press.
+He is also co-writing a book on ethics and law with M. Cathleen Kaveny tentatively entitled Christian Ethics and the Trump Court.

 Selected publications